moritzshore/rswap/README.md

 - Improve r/w of tables
 - Add "exact variable matching" and stop removing "RAIN" in `io.R` -> `melt_all_runs()`
 - Move output modifying code to `set_swap_output()`, and expand on it.
+- Renovate `soft_calibration_plot()` to accept any variable using new system.

 ## Support and Contributing

-If you run into any bugs or problems, please open an issue on the repository page. (or contact me directly: moritz.shore@nibio.no)
+If you run into any bugs or problems, please open an [issue](https://github.com/moritzshore/rswap/issues).
 The same goes for if you have any suggestions for improvement.
 If would you like to contribute to the project, let me know!
 Very open towards collaborative improvement.
 Fork/Branch off as you please :)

 Any OPTAIN case-studies which use `rswap` are required to bake Moritz Shore a cake using a local recipe from the case-study country.